 DEFINITIONS AND INTERPRETATION

-1. The definitions and rules of interpretation in the Appendix apply to each Contract.
+1. The definitions and rules of interpretation in the Appendix apply to these terms and conditions.

 ORDERING AND TERMS AND CONDITIONS

 2. To buy from us, you must place an order, by confirming to us in writing your acceptance of our Quotation, within its validity period (this is sixty days from the date of the Quotation, or any other period given in the Quotation).
-Exceptionally, if you buy from us without a Quotation having been given by us, these terms and conditions shall apply, with references to “Quotation” meaning the written communications between you and us specifying your requirements and how we propose to fulfil them.
+Exceptionally, if you buy from us without a Quotation having been given by us, these terms and conditions shall apply and you will be deemed to have placed an order, with references to “Quotation” in these terms and conditions meaning the written communications between you and us specifying your requirements and how we propose to fulfil them.

-3. When you place an order, this will result in a separate Contract between you and us, under which we agree to sell and you agree to buy the Products specified in the applicable Quotation for the price stated in that Quotation, or where prices are not stated our list prices will apply, subject always to our rights to vary prices under clauses 5, 8 and 18; and in addition you agree to pay for delivery costs and any other costs stated in that Quotation, or where not stated our list prices will apply, subject always to our rights to make additional charges, under clauses 6, 11, 14 and 18.
+3. When you place an Order, this will result in a separate Contract between you and us, under which we agree to sell and you agree to buy the Products specified in the applicable Quotation for the price stated in that Quotation, or where prices are not stated our list prices will apply, subject always to our rights to vary prices under clauses 5, 8 and 21.
+In addition you agree to pay for delivery costs and any other costs stated in that Quotation, or where not stated our list prices will apply, subject always to our rights to make additional charges, under clauses 6, 11, 14 and 21.

 4. These terms and conditions and the content of the Quotation will make up the entire Contract between you and us.
 All other terms and conditions (including the conditions implied by sections 3–15 of the Sale of Goods Act 1979), whether express or implied by statute, common law or otherwise are excluded to the extent permitted by law and we make no representations concerning the Products.
 In particular, if you attempt to apply further or different terms and/or conditions, they will be of no effect.
 To be effective, any variation to these terms and conditions and/or a Quotation, must be agreed between you and us in writing.